 Method #3 Troubleshoot Connectivity

-If the error is on your browsing end, you can make this effort to fix it instantly, by going to the Control Panel/Settings.
+If the error is on your browsing end, you can make an effort to fix it instantly by going to the Control Panel/Settings.
 Select the Status Tab under ‘Network & Internet.’

-If you are already connected to an Internet source, reload or refresh it and troubleshoot connectivity.
-Or, disconnect from the same and try connecting again.
+If you are already into an Internet source, reload or refresh it and troubleshoot connectivity.
+Or disconnect from the same and try connecting again.
 If you find the 500 Internal Server Error still, troubleshoot for problems.

 Method #4 Visit the Web Page After a While